-If like me, history interests you, visit the heritage museum located very close Tanglin Garden and you can get a walk through the history and heritage of Singapore Botanic Gardens.
+If like me, history interests you, visit the heritage museum located very close Tanglin Garden and you can get a walk through the history and heritage.

 Now we all know that Orchid is the national flower of Singapore.
 If you have ever stepped into the country, the ubiquitous purple flower will tell you this fact from every touristy corner in the country.
-However, I was not aware of the fact that Singapore is an exporter of cut Orchids.
+However, I was not aware of the fact that this nation is an exporter of cut Orchids.
 And the National Orchid garden here is as much a research laboratory for Orchid as it is a pleasure garden for the visitors.
 A lot of hybrid varieties of Orchids take birth here.
-National Orchid garden is home to as many as 1200 types of orchids and 2000 odd varieties of hybrids – no wonder it is a favorite spot to walk in Botanic Gardens.
+National Orchid garden is home to as many as 1200 types of orchids and 2000 odd varieties of hybrids – no wonder it is a favorite spot to walk around.

-Vanda ‘Miss Joaquim’ or more popularly known as ‘Singapore Orchid’ is the exact species that is the national flower of Singapore.
+Vanda ‘Miss Joaquim’ or more popularly known as ‘Singapore Orchid’ is the exact species that is the national flower.
 It is a hybrid climbing orchid in shades of purple.
 It is named after Armenian Agnes Joaquim who had bred this variety way back in late 19th CE.
 I also gather that Singapore honors visiting dignitaries and celebrities by naming the new hybrid varieties of Orchids after them.
 These can be seen at VIP Orchid Gardens.
-I must admit I missed it during my visit to the Singapore Botanic Gardens.
+I must admit I missed it during my visit.

 You walk through colorful orchids and I was reminded of all the wild orchids I saw on our road trip in Arunachal Pradesh.

-I loved the shades of green on display at this patch of Singapore Botanic Gardens.
+I loved the shades of green on display at this patch.

 This is an interesting garden that tries to trace the evolution on earth – the emergence of various flora and fauna as they started making an appearance on earth.
 A steel plate embedded on the road tells you that you are going back in time – 300 million years ago.

-For more details check out this Evolution Garden Map.
+For more details check out the Evolution Garden Map.

-Now this small patch of original rainforest laden with most species of plants that you can see in Singapore is my favorite part of Singapore Botanic Gardens.
-The lovely wooden walkway takes you through a small trail of the natural heritage of Singapore.
+Now, this small patch of original rainforest laden with most species of plants that you can see in Singapore is my favorite part.
+The lovely wooden walkway takes you through a small trail of the natural heritage of the nation.
 Walking through the forest is not just beautiful but also very do-able for anyone.